IBM/event-automation/_es_11.2/01-about/01-overview.md

 Kafka topics are a resource within the cluster to which a series of records can be produced.

 The _optional_ Topic operator provides a new custom resource type called `KafkaTopic` to manage these Kafka topics.
 By default, the Topic operator is not part of the {{site.data.reuse.es_name}} cluster.
-Instead, to create and manage Kafka topics, use the {{site.data.reuse.es_name}} UI, CLI and REST API provided mechanisms.
+Instead, to create and manage Kafka topics, use the {{site.data.reuse.es_name}} UI, CLI, and REST API provided mechanisms.

 If there is a need to have Kafka topics represented as Kubernetes resources, the _optional_ Topic operator can be included in the EventStreams definition, and will then be deployed as a container alongside the User operator within the Entity operator Pod.